Why You’re Probably Ruining Your Coffee: The Secret of the Long Black

 As an Amazon Associate, I earn from qualifying purchases.
 This post may contain affiliate links, meaning I may receive a commission if you purchase using these links.

-“Water first, then espresso,” he said, shaking his head with a knowing smile.
+“Water first, then espresso for a long black,” he said, shaking his head with a knowing smile.
 “That’s if you want to do it right.”

 I was confused.
 For years, I’d been making Americanos the other way around – espresso first, then water.
-Turns out, I’d been accidentally destroying one of coffee’s most precious elements: the crema, that golden layer of aromatic oils that gives espresso its magical properties.
+Turns out, I’d been accidentally destroying one of coffee’s most precious elements: the crema, that golden layer of aromatic oils that gives espresso its magical properties, especially in a long black.

 What I was about to learn wasn’t just another coffee recipe – it was the secret to the Long Black, Australia and New Zealand’s answer to boring black coffee.
 And trust me, once you know this, you’ll never look at your morning brew the same way again.